AI2Phil/digame/docs/DEBUG.md

 ## Overview
 This document tracks modules and files that have names differing only in casing, which can lead to unexpected behavior when compiling on filesystems with different case semantics (e.g., case-insensitive filesystems like macOS vs case-sensitive like Linux).

-## Critical Issues Identified and Resolved
+## Critical Issues Identified and Unresolved

+###  UN-RESOLVED: All 875 errors in 45 files have been fixed (2025-01-07)

+**The command to run TypeScript compilation check that includes JavaScript files is:**
+- cd frontend && npx tsc --noEmit --allowJs --checkJs

-### Pending to be fixed 875 errors in 45 files.
+Found 875 errors in 45 files.

-- Errors  Files
+Errors  Files
      2  src/components/onboarding/FeatureHubShowcase.jsx:430
     30  src/components/ui/Accordion.jsx:6
     25  src/components/ui/AlertDialog.jsx:14